kluete/lxUtils/README.md

 * I started writing these for a language-teaching software called "Linguamix", which is where the "lx"-prefix came from.
 * source files inevitably end wih the comment
     // nada mas
-  ever since I used a macro-assembler that wouldn't flush the disk cache before executing the build, so on crash my source files would be missing a sector's worth of data (back then I barely spoke Spanish).
+  ever since I used a macro-assembler that wouldn't flush the disk cache correctly, so on crash my source files would be missing a sector's worth of data.
 * swearwords usually come more naturally to me in French.